 Bridgemate calls itself the number one scoring system in bridge, and the system has been used in several tournaments to keep score: It goes without saying that an electronic scoring system cuts down on any mistakes slipping in during play.
 In fact, it’s become so popular that it’s the official system of both the European Bridge League and the World Bridge Federation.
 Again, you can download the app for your Smartphone directly from Bridgemate‘s website.

 You’re on Camera?

 Many Bridge tournaments are broadcast live on league websites or YouTube, and it’s a great way to pick up the game.
 But getting games on camera serves another purpose, and it’s not always broadcast: Camera surveillance has been a long-time security feature of casinos and rencently Robert Hartman, CEO of the American Contract Bridge League announced that to fulfill ACBL’s promise that tournament bridge will be an honest game, the League is eager to harness the eyes and minds of players around the world.
 To this end they will be videotaping every table in major NABC team contests (starting Spring 2016) from the quarterfinals through the final and posting these recordings on YouTube.

 People are statistically less likely to cheat when they know they’re being watched.
 Additionally, camera footage provides concrete proof of discrepancies and you can go back and review, play it back slowly or zoom in if you need it.

-Camera’s are also downright useful: In June 2016, two robbers were caught thanks to security cameras that had been installed to watch the Columbia Bridge Club’s parking lot (read article here)!
+Camera’s are also downright useful: In June 2016, two robbers were caught thanks to security cameras that had been installed to watch the Columbia Bridge Club’s parking lot (read article here (not currently available))!

 About the author: Alex J Coyne is a freelance journalist, author and language practitioner.
 Sometimes, he’s got an ace up his sleeve and a Joker in his hat.
 He can be found at his blog. alexcoyneofficial.wordpress.com